expressjs/expressjs.com/_includes/api/en/4x/req-is.md

 <h3 id='req.is'>req.is(type)</h3>

-Returns `true` if the incoming request's "Content-Type" HTTP header field matches the MIME type specified by the `type` parameter.
+Returns the matching content type if the incoming request's "Content-Type" HTTP header field matches the MIME type specified by the `type` parameter.
 Returns `false` otherwise.